-Do you have the right tools in your survival kit to handle a couple weeks (at least!) of COVID-19 quarantine?
+Do you have the right tools in your survival kit to handle a couple of weeks (at least!) of COVID-19 quarantine?
 Here are a few basics for your kit to get you through the coming weeks.

 Self-quarantine now seems more like a matter of “when and how long” rather than “if.”
 Thousands of schools and businesses across the country have closed their doors for the foreseeable future, which means a LOT of time to sit around the house.
 Have you planned out your emergency protocol?
 Have you put together your survival kit?